b-gogeishvili/.dotfiles/README.md

-# Dotfiles for self

-All of my configuration files reside here.
-Note that this is specific to my system and needs, therefore, if you try to use this repository directly, some functionality may not work properly.
-It will be best used as the base or inspiration for your own personalized workflow.
+# MacOS Configuration Files

+All of my configuration files are stored here.
+These dotfiles are tailored to my specific system and workflow, so they may not work out-of-the-box on other setups.
+Feel free to use them as a reference or starting point for your own configuration.

 ---